plurr1k/MAX-chat-bot/README.md

 ## 📄 License

-This project was developed for a school chat group as part of an internship.
+This project is licensed under the MIT License.